 The statement, titled “Online Behavioral Advertising: Moving the Discussion Forward to Possible Self-Regulatory Principles” follows from the FTC’s town hall meeting held in early November 2007.
 There, FTC considered privacy issues raised by behavioral advertising and heard from consumer interest groups and businesses’ alike.
-The agenda and links to material related to the town hall meeting can be found here.

 The self-regulatory approach taken by FTC staff recognizes the benefits behavioral advertising provides.
 Specifically, FTC staff recognizes that ad-supported content makes newspapers and other valuable information from around the world more readily available to consumers online and that many consumers value personalized ads.
 FTC staff is, however, concerned that behavioral advertising and the related data collection “is largely invisible and unknown to consumers.”
 The four principles FTC staff has proposed to address concerns over transparency and consumer choice state that:

 (1) every website that collects data for behavioral advertising should include “a clear, concise, consumer-friendly and prominent statement” that (a) consumer data is being collected online for behavioral advertising, and (b) consumers can exercise choice on collection of their data for such purposes, with a “clear, easy-to-use, and accessible method” provided for doing so;

 (2) a company engaged in behavioral targeting should reasonably secure the data collected and only retain it “as long as necessary to fulfill a legitimate business purpose or a law enforcement need”;